Andrew Stunell: Early life and career

 Andrew Stunell was born in Sutton, Surrey.
 He was educated at Surbiton County Grammar School for Boys, before studying architecture at the University of Manchester and Liverpool Polytechnic.
 He became a member of RIBA in 1969.

 Stunell married Gillian Chorley in 1967.
 They have three sons and two daughters.
-He is a former Baptist lay preacher and an active member of his local Methodist church.
+He was a former Baptist lay preacher and an active member of his local Methodist church.

 After graduation he was an architectural assistant until 1989, working for CWS Manchester from 1965 to 1967, Runcorn New Town from 1967 to 1981, then freelance 1981–5.
 From 1989 to 1996 he worked as Political Secretary of the Association of Liberal Democrat Councillors and was appointed an Officer of the Order of the British Empire (OBE) in the 1995 New Year Honours.

 Stunell was elected to Chester City Council in 1979 and to Cheshire County Council in 1981.
+He subsequently served on Stockport Council for six years, remaining on the Council for a time after his election as an MP.
 He contested the City of Chester constituency three times, as the Liberal Party candidate in 1979 and for the SDP-Liberal Alliance in 1983 and 1987.